samuel-antwi/dotcentric-test/README.md

 #### Automatic code spliting.

 Code splitting makes it possible to split application code up into a series of lightweight bundles.
-Instead of loading all of our JavaScript, our application will only load the bundle needed.
+Instead of loading all of our Javascript, our application will only load the bundle needed.

 #### SEO